zzxwill/oss/intl.en-US/Developer Guide/Security management/Set access logging.md

 ## Detail analysis {#section_igf_x3d_5db .section}

--   The source bucket and target bucket must belong to the same data center of the same user.
+-   The source bucket and target bucket must belong to the same region of the same user.
 -   TargetPrefix indicates the name prefix of the object used for storing access logs.
 The field can be left blank.
 -   The source bucket and target bucket can be the same or different buckets \(but must be both in the same region\).
 You can save logs from multiple source buckets to the same target bucket \(in this case, we recommend that you assign different values to TargetPrefix\).
 -   The OSS generates a bucket access log file every hour.
 However, all requests in the hour may not be recorded in the log file, but may be recorded in the previous or next log file.